 Please purchase hand sanitizer in advance for use after surgery to reduce bacteria and the risk of infection.
-You will also need ice, up to 40 lbs., for the Breg polar cube (page 34).
+You will also need ice, up to 40 lbs., for the Breg polar cube (page 30).
 This will allow you to have it readily available during your recovery.
-You will also need to purchase 14 sterile surgical dressings, 8"x10" ABD pads to change your dressing every day at home after surgery until your 2 week follow up appointment.
-Purchase your choice of medical tape as you will have to tape the dressing onto your shoulder.
-You will also need to purchase press and seal plastic wrap (located in the grocery story by the Saran Wrap) in order to wrap and cover your surgical arm and shoulder to keep it dry while you shower.